Testing-Environment/esploro-csv-researcher-loader/documentation/example-api-response/esploroassets-get-assets-api.md

 Please refer to the documentation for more details: https://developers.exlibrisgroup.com/cloud-apps/docs/guides/rest-api/

-The data of interest in the response would be the "resourceTypeEsploroWithDesc" of each asset, for example:
+The data of interest in the response would be the:
+1: "resourceTypeEsploroWithDesc" of each asset, for example:
 {
         "value": "publication.journalArticle",
         "desc": "Journal article"